-Groundwater in the Purisima Formation regularly has iron and manganese concentrations above secondary drinking water standards of 300 μ g/L and 50 μ g/L, respectively.
+Groundwater in the Purisima Formation regularly has iron and/or manganese concentrations above secondary drinking water standards of 300 μ g/L and 50 μ g/L, respectively.
 Production wells with elevated iron concentrations can reach 3,000 μ g/L, and manganese can reach up to 600 μ g/L. Both iron and manganese occur naturally in the Purisima Formation as a result of the dissolution of metals within the aquifer.
 Concentrations within a well can fluctuate greatly and may range by two orders of magnitude.
-Neither constituent poses a major health concern, but can result in undesirable aesthetics, causing discoloration of the water.
+The secondary drinking standards are based on aesthetics so iron and manganese at the concentrations found in the Basin can result in discoloration of the water.
+Neither constituent poses a major health concern at the levels found within the Basin, however, manganese has a DDW health-based Notification Level of 500 μ g/L based on neurotoxic risk..
 Because iron and manganese are naturally occurring, there have been no increasing trends in their concentrations.
 Groundwater pumped from the Purisima Formation for municipal purposes is treated to reduce iron and manganese levels prior to distribution.